-Tree to 30 m, to 1 m dbh.
+Tree to 30 m, to 1 m dbh, single or multi-stemmed.
 Bark grey, breaking into irregular plates with age.
 Branchlets brown and tomentose.
-Leaves deciduous, somewhat leathery, 7–13 × 4–9 cm, ovate to cordate, rarely lanceolate, immature leaves with golden silky hairs along the veins and midrib on both surfaces and with a fringe of hairs around the margins, mature leaves largely glabrous, but for some golden hairs along the midrib, 11–13 secondary veins on each side of the midrib, margins dentate, with tiny spines terminating the secondary veins, apex acute to acuminate; petiole short, 0.6–1.1 cm long, softly hairy; stipules leathery, oblong to lanceolate and caducous.
-Leaves turn yellow in winter.
+Leaves deciduous, somewhat leathery by late summer, 7–13 × 4–9 cm, ovate to cordate, rarely lanceolate, immature leaves often flushed red, with golden silky hairs along the veins and midrib on both surfaces and with a fringe of hairs around the margins, mature leaves largely glabrous, but for some golden hairs along the midrib, 11–13 secondary veins on each side of the midrib, margins dentate, with tiny spines terminating the secondary veins, apex acute to acuminate; petiole short, 0.6–1.1 cm long, softly hairy; stipules leathery, oblong to lanceolate and caducous.
+Leaves turn yellow or orange or red in autumn.
 Staminate flowers in groups of three (rarely four) and with short peduncles; stamens 10–20, 1–1.4 cm long.
 Pistillate flowers in groups of three to seven; cupule sessile, 1 cm long, pyramidal, four-valved and covered with woody scales.
 Nuts three to seven, winged.
 Flowering September, fruiting January to February (Chile).
-Rodríguez R. et al. 1983.
-Distribution CHILE: Maule Region, though previously widespread in central Chile.
-Habitat Known from only nine localities in the coastal mountains between 160 and 440 m asl.
-USDA Hardiness Zone 8.
-Conservation status Endangered, due to habitat loss for forestry and agriculture.
-Illustration Rodríguez R. et al. 1983.
-Cross-references B16, S347, K324.
+(Gardner et al. 2006, Rodríguez et al. 1983).